Dalton man who survived deadly NH crash speaks out

 Seven members of the club were killed in Randolph, NH after police said a truck driven 23-year-old Volodymyr Zhukovskyy of West Springfield plowed into the group.

-One more from Dalton survived the fiery crash and, on Wednesday, he spoke exclusively today with Western Mass News.
+One man from Dalton survived the fiery crash and, on Wednesday, he spoke exclusively today with Western Mass News.

 Joshua Morin said the Jarheads motorcycle club had an event in New Hampshire on Saturday, June 22.